Harold Godwinson: Death

-A figure in the panel of the Bayeux Tapestry with the inscription "Hic Harold Rex Interfectus Est" ("Here King Harold is killed") is depicted gripping an arrow that has struck his eye, but some historians have questioned whether this man is intended to be Harold or if Harold is intended as the next figure lying to the right almost supine, being mutilated beneath a horse's hooves.
+In the panel of the Bayeux Tapestry with the inscription "Hic Harold Rex Interfectus Est" ("Here King Harold is killed") a figure standing below the inscription is currently depicted gripping an arrow that has struck his eye.
+This, however, may have been a late 18th- or early 19th-century modification to the Tapestry.
+Some historians have questioned whether this man is intended to be Harold or if the panel shows two instances of Harold in sequence of his death: the figure standing to the left of the central figure commonly thought to be Harold, and then lying to the right, almost supine, being mutilated beneath a horse's hooves.
 Etchings made of the Tapestry in the 1730s show the standing figure with differing objects.
-Benoît's 1729 sketch shows only a dotted line indicating stitch marks without any indication of fletching, whereas all other arrows in the Tapestry are fletched.
-Bernard de Montfaucon's 1730 engraving has a solid line resembling a spear being held overhand matching the manner of the figure to the left.
-Stothard's 1819 water-colour drawing has, for the first time, a fletched arrow in the figure's eye.
-Although not apparent in the earlier depictions, the Tapestry today has stitch marks indicating the fallen figure once had an arrow in its eye.
-It has been proposed that the second figure once had an arrow added by over-enthusiastic nineteenth-century restorers that was later unstitched.
-Many believe this, as the name "Harold" is above the figure with an arrow in his eye.
+Benoît's 1729 sketch shows only a dotted line indicating stitch marks which is longer than the currently shown arrow and without any indication of fletching, whereas all other arrows in the Tapestry are fletched.
+Bernard de Montfaucon's 1730 engraving has a solid line resembling a spear being held overhand matching the manner of the standing figure currently depicted with an arrow to the eye; while stitch marks for where such a spear may have been removed can be seen in the Tapestry.
+In 1816, Charles Stothard was commissioned by the Society of Antiquaries of London to make a copy of the Bayeux Tapestry.
+He included in his reproduction previously damaged or missing parts of the work with his own hypothesised depictions.
+This is when the arrow first appears.
+Stothard's is the first record of the Bayeux Tapestry after it was damaged during the French Revolution and before repairs were carried out in the 19th century.
+It has been proposed that the supine figure once had an arrow added by over-enthusiastic 19th-century restorers that was later unstitched.
+Many believe the figure with an arrow in his eye to be Harold as the name "Harold" is above him.
 This has been disputed by examining other examples from the Tapestry where the visual centre of a scene, not the location of the inscription, identifies named figures.
-Further evidence is that an arrow volley would be loosed before the Norman cavalry charge.
 A further suggestion is that both accounts are accurate, and that Harold suffered first the eye wound, then the mutilation, and the Tapestry is depicting both in sequence.

-Burial and legacy
+Burial

 The account of the contemporary chronicler William of Poitiers states that the body of Harold was given to William Malet for burial: